 5. YOUR OBLIGATIONS

 5.1.
-Once your bid for a journey has been accepted, you will have entered directly into a contract with the passenger for the provision of passenger transport services and will be legally bound to pick up the passenger at the agreed location and drive them to their desired destination within the time period identified in the booking confirmation email.
+Once your price has been accepted, you will have entered directly into a contract with the passenger for the provision of passenger transport services and will be legally bound to pick up the passenger at the agreed location and drive them to their desired destination within the time period identified in the booking confirmation email.

 5.2.
-If a passenger is not present when you arrive to pick them up you must take all reasonable steps to locate the passenger by using the contact information given when the booking was made.
+If a passenger is not present when you arrive to pick them up you must take all reasonable steps to locate the passenger by using the contact information given by the passenger on the booking confirmation.
 If the passenger cannot be located it is at your discretion as to how long you wait.

 5.3.
 You as a Cab Partner shall, and, where you are a Corporate Member, will procure that your Drivers shall: